 A CCA is a self-funded, not-for profit entity created to ensure that financial benefits directly serve community members.
 Once launched, a CCA is completely funded by program revenue.
 Because CCAs are locally managed, not-for-profit entities, excess revenue is reinvested into the community through on-bill savings and innovative energy programs, including rebates, no-cost and low-cost energy programs, job training and employment programs and more.

 Did La Mesa complete a CCA feasibility study?

 Yes!
 The City Council of La Mesa, Santee, and Chula Vista completed a joint Community Choice Aggregation (CCA) feasibility study to assess the viability of a CCA in their respective communities.
 The final Study can be found below under "City Documents".
 The study results show that a CCA in La Mesa could offer competitive rates with SDG&E while also supporting the City’s greenhouse gas reduction goals.
-Learn more about the collaboration in this joint press release.

 What is the status of La Mesa’s CCA efforts?

 On September 10, 2019, La Mesa City Council approved community choice aggregation through a regional CCA program.
 Partners include the cities of Chula Vista, Encinitas, Imperial Beach, and San Diego.
 A La Mesa Councimember serves on the Board of San Diego Community Power.
 You can learn more about upcoming San Diego Community Power board meetings on its temporary webpage.

 Why is La Mesa moving forward with a CCA program?